Pra745/C-Programming-Practice-Qs/README.md

-All Programs based on if else, switch, loop using C programming language:
+All Programs based on if else, switch, loop, functions, recursion, strings and arrays using C programming language:

 IF ELSE AND SWITCH
 1. Check whether a number is positive, negative, or zero